 What you must pay when you get these Services that are covered for you services Help with Certain Chronic Conditions (continued) Stroke You are allowed up to Stroke patients may obtain approved bathroom \$250 per year for safety and assistance devices.
-All items must be bathroom safety and purchased from DME Supply USA and must be on assistance devices if you our approved list. have a confirmed stroke diagnosis.
-Hypertension You pay \$0 copayment Hypertension patients may receive 1 blood pressure for 1 blood pressure cuff monitoring device per year.
-The device must be per year if you have a purchased from DME Supply USA and must be on confirmed hypertension our approved list. diagnosis. ighthalf HIV screening There is no coinsurance, For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: copayment, or deductible for members One screening exam every 12 months eligible for Medicarecovered preventive HIV screening.
+All items must be bathroom safety and purchased from DME Supply USA and must be assistance devices if you on our approved list. have a confirmed stroke diagnosis.
+Hypertension You pay \$0 copayment Hypertension patients may receive 1 blood for 1 blood pressure cuff pressure monitoring device per year.
+The device per year if you have a must be purchased from DME Supply USA and confirmed hypertension must be on our approved list. diagnosis. 🍑 HIV screening

+For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover:

+One screening exam every 12 months